CristianBuca/MS4_MotoStyle/README.md

     - urls.py - Routes used by the views in the blog app
     - views.py - Defines all the views in the blog app
     - widgets.py - Modifies the default Django CustomClearableFileInput widget
-    - test_forms.py - unit tests for the forms in the blog app
+    - test_forms.py - Unit tests for the forms in the blog app
-    - test_models.py - unit tests for the models in the blog app
+    - test_models.py - Unit tests for the models in the blog app
-    - test_views.py - unit tests for the views in the blog app
+    - test_views.py - Unit tests for the views in the blog app

+* wishlist app:
+    - templates/wishlist folder:
+        - wishlist.html - Page for displaying the products on the user's wishlist
+    - admin.py - Defines the models from the wishlist app in the admin panel
+    - apps.py - Default Django generated app config file
+    - models.py - Defines the models used by the wishlist app
+    - urls.py - Routes used by the views in the wishlist app
+    - views.py - Defines all the views in the wishlist app
+    - test_views.py - Unit tests for the views in the wishlist app

 ## **Database Structure**